Bin7me/bin7me.github.io/_posts/2013-05-14-arch-linux-encryption-and-multiple-hard-drives.markdown

 # cryptsetup -c aes-xts-plain64 -s 512 -h sha512 -i 5000 -y luksFormat /dev/sda2
 {% endhighlight %}

 I wont go over all arguments in detail, as they are explained in [my guide][lvmOnLuks2013] and on the according [man page][cryptsetupManpage].
-To encrypt `/dev/sdb1` we first a keyfile, 20KB of random data should be sufficient:
+To encrypt `/dev/sdb1` we first need a keyfile, 20KB of random data should be sufficient:

 {% highlight console %}
 # dd if=/dev/urandom of=keyfile bs=1024 count=20